yigRIM7V74RmLmDjIXghPMAl_bEDhy9I6qLtk2oaIpQ

 Again, these body brokers are rogue agents.
 They aren't licensed, accredited, or supervised.

-There is almost no limit on what they can do or promise to do, and their actions are legally separate from the facilities that they funnel people into.
+There are few limits on what they can do or promise to do, and their actions are in some instances legally separate from the facilities that they funnel people into.

 Moreover, because they're individual agents, taking civil legal action against them is more complicated and less likely to result in a fruitful judgment than simply suing a facility.